skill3472/ld48/README.md

+# This is the gamejam version of the game.
+We are currently working on a full release.
-# Clown Pup - A Ludum Dare 48 submission
+## Clown Pup - A Ludum Dare 48 submission
 ### Our submission to the Ludum Dare 48 game jam.

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/skill3472/ld48?style=for-the-badge) ![GitHub](https://img.shields.io/github/license/skill3472/ld48?style=for-the-badge) ![GitHub milestone](https://img.shields.io/github/milestones/progress-percent/skill3472/ld48/1?style=for-the-badge)